bkamapantula/bkamapantula.github.io/_posts/2021-03-15-data-storytelling-maps.md

 [Knightlab](https://knightlab.northwestern.edu/)'s [Juxtapose](https://juxtapose.knightlab.com/) allows us to create juxtapositions easily and lets users swipe to notice the difference.
 This is an intuitive format that works well at the lowest granular level.

 Below is a representation of the same images from above.
-It follows the _Then and Now_ explanation structure and _Swipe_ sequence format (E4S7) as described by [Story Labs](https://gramener.com/storylabs-publications/defining-data-storytelling).
+It follows the _Then vs Now_ explanation structure and _Swipe_ sequence format (E4S7) as described by [Story Labs](https://gramener.com/storylabs-publications/defining-data-storytelling).

 <iframe frameborder="0" class="juxtapose" width="100%" height="511" src="https://cdn.knightlab.com/libs/juxtapose/latest/embed/index.html?uid=56c8ed98-8556-11eb-83c8-ebb5d6f907df"></iframe>